 In accordance with the provisions of N.J.A.C.
-6A:16-7.7(a).2.ix.(2), the Board of Education shall investigate complaint of report of harassment, intimidation, or bullying, pursuant to N.J.A.C.6A:16-7.7(a).2ix. and section G. of this Policy, occurring on Board of Education school buses, at Board of education school-sponsored functions, and off school grounds involving a student who attends an APSSD.
+6A:16-7.7(a).2.ix.(2), the Board of Education shall investigate a complaint or report of harassment, intimidation, or bullying, pursuant to N.J.A.C.
+6A:16-7.7(a).2.ix. and Section G. of this Policy, occurring on Board of Education school buses, at Board of Education school-sponsored functions, and off school grounds involving a student who attends an APSSD.
 The investigation shall be conducted by a Board of Education Anti-Bullying Specialist, in consultation with the APSSD.

 The school district shall submit all subsequent amended Harassment, Intimidation, and Bullying Policies to the Executive County Superintendent of Schools within thirty days of Board adoption.
 N.J.S.A.
-18A:37-13 through 18A:37-32 N.J.A.C.
-6A:16-7.1 et seq.; 6A:16-7.9 et seq.
-Model Policy and Guidance for Prohibiting Harassment, Intimidation, and Bullying on School Property, at School-Sponsored Functions and on School Buses - April 2011, New Jersey Department of Education.
-Memorandum, New Jersey Commissioner of Education - Guidance for Schools on Implementing the Anti-Bullying Bill of Rights Act - December 16, 2011.
-Adopted: 19 April 2010; Revised: 15 August 2011; 20 June 2016 and 17 September 2018.
+18A:37-13 through 18A:37-37 N.J.A.C.
+6A:16-7.1 et seq.
+Model Policy and Guidance for Prohibiting Harassment, Intimidation, and Bullying on School Property, at School-Sponsored Functions and on School Buses - April 2011 - New Jersey Department of Education Memorandum - New Jersey Commissioner of Education - Guidance for Schools on Implementing the Anti-Bullying Bill of Rights Act - December 16, 2011